Directory of Resources and Links: Workplace Bullying

 - Workplace Bullying University is the most authoritative and comprehensive professional training available in North America on the topic of workplace bullying.
 The course is well-suited for HR, unions, clinicians, trainers, legislators, management, attorneys, educators, and other professionals.

-- The APA Center for Organizational Excellence offers a helpful resource page for employers seeking to understand and address workplace bullying.
+- The APA offers helpful resources for employers seeking to understand and address workplace bullying.

 - Cindy Crane Ω leads seminars and trainings on workplace bullying for organizations in Wisconsin through Seekardia.